SomMeri/matasano-cryptopals-solutions/README.md

 My solutions to Matasano [Cryptopals](http://cryptopals.com/) challenge.
 The blog post about the challenges is on [my blog](http://meri-stuff.blogspot.sk/2013/07/matasano-crypto-challenge.html).

 All solutions to exercises are stored inside the [`org.meri.matasano`](https://github.com/SomMeri/matasano-cryptopals-solutions/tree/master/src/main/java/org/meri/matasano) package in classes named `SetX` where `X` is the exercises set number.
 Solutions are run from [unit tests](https://github.com/SomMeri/matasano-cryptopals-solutions/tree/master/src/test/java/org/meri/matasano).
-Each set of exercises has its own `setX` directory and unit test named `SetXTest.
+Each set of exercises has its own `setX` directory and unit test named `SetXTest`.

 Set 1:
 * Solution class: src\main\java\org\meri\matasano\Set1.java